Tropical Storm Lorena will target Mexico with torrential rainfall

 Sept.
 17 (UPI) -- A tropical storm that developed in the East Pacific Ocean on Tuesday will track near the western coastline of Mexico in the coming days.

-Tropical Storm Lorena is currently 195 miles south of Zihuatanejo, Mexico and is forecast to track northwestward in the coming days.
+Tropical Storm Lorena is currently 185 miles south of Zihuatanejo, Mexico, and is forecast to track northwestward in the coming days.

 Locations near the coast in the states of Guerrero, Michoacan, Colima and Jalisco will endure the bouts of heaviest rainfall in the coming day.